The Bachelor's Date Budget Has A Major Red Flag — & Not Just Because It Tells You Who Probably Wins

 Again, Bri was handed a tent.

 It’s not like the divergence between Bri and Michelle’s finalist experience and Rachael’s legitimate fantasy adventure is random.
-In the wake of his disastrous 2019 Bachelor season, Colton Underwood was very clear about the fact that production knows the identity of a leads' favorite contestant and acts accordingly.
+In the wake of his disastrous 2019 Bachelor season, Colton Underwood was very clear about the fact that production knows the identity of a lead's favorite contestant and acts accordingly.
 “They always asked [me] to rank the girls,” he told The American Life in August 2019.
 Colton pretended to prioritize Hannah Godwin to protect his growing relationship with eventual “winner” Cassie Randolph.
 Since Cassie didn’t seem like a priority, production had no problem sabotaging Colton and Cassie’s relationship by inviting the latter’s father to Portugal to urge her to leave the series.

 “They were like, 'Whoa, we thought it was Hannah because you kept telling us even on your list, when you’d rank them, [that] Hannah’s one,'” Colton recalled.
 It’s easy to see the same destructive behavior on display now, two full years later.